plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 bundle size, in way that adds as little friction as possible for both library consumers and library developers?

-In addition, we formalize two addition requirements:
+In addition, we formalize two additional requirements:

 - Minimal overhead for browserify and webpack users
 - Optimal bundling via browserify and webpack